Efficient unsupervised domain adaptation via self-supervised vision transformer and synergistic cross-domain alignment: Experimental Studies

 In our domain adaptation model, we designed the bottleneck component with varying complexities to assess how architectural depth influences feature processing.
 Our configurations ranged from a simple single-layer network with 256 neurons (designated S for Small) to more complex setups like 2048-1024-512-256 (B for Base model), 4096-2048-1024-512-256 (L for Large model), and 8192-4096-2048-1024-512-256 (H for Huge model).
 We also employed different sizes of the DINOv2 model, base and large, as feature extractors to examine their effects on domain adaptation performance.
 We used a naming convention in XY format for clarity, where X represents the feature extractor size (B for base and L for large) and Y the bottleneck size.
 For instance, BB indicates that both the feature extractor and bottleneck are base size.

-To optimize domain alignment and classification accuracy, we experimented with different values of the hyperparameter $\lambda$, and based on the experiments conducted on Section \ref{sec:lambdaSADL}, the value of 0.7 was selected for further experiments.
-Adjustments were made to batch sizes and learning rates according to the model size to ensure computational efficiency on a 1080Ti GPU, with batch sizes set to 32, 16, and 8, and learning rates starting at 3e-2 and gradually decreasing.
+To optimize domain alignment and classification accuracy, we experimented with different values of the hyperparameter $\lambda$, and based on the experiments conducted on Section \ref{sec:lambdaSADL}, the value of 0.7 was selected for further experiments. {Adjustments were made to the batch size based on model configuration and available GPU memory (1080Ti) to ensure stable training and fair comparison.
+For smaller models and datasets, a batch size of 32 was used to match baseline settings, while larger configurations required reduced batch sizes.
+The learning rate starts at 3e-2 and gradually decreases.
+The model's code is publicly available.}